acerbilab/mhi-resources/python_packages_walkthrough.md

 Fortunately, this part is simple.

-### Updating the version on PyPI
+- **Updating the version on PyPI:**

   Re-run steps 3-5 from the first section above, and upload the new `.whl` and `.tar.gz` files to PyPI with `twine`.

-### Updating the version on `conda-forge`
+- **Updating the version on `conda-forge`:**

-After the package becomes available on PyPI, `conda-forge` should automatically find the new version (this might take a few hours).
+  After the package becomes available on PyPI, `conda-forge` should automatically find the new version (this will take a few hours).
 After that, the `conda-forge` process will automatically issue a PR to the feedstock repo, which a recipe maintainer can approve in order to update the `conda-forge` version.
 After approval, the binary on the `conda-forge` cloud/repo will be automatically updated within 24 hours.